 Moxibustion is an important and widely used Traditional Chinese Medicine therapy done by burning dried Mugwort (called Moxa) on certain areas or points of the body.

-Apart from China, Moxibustion therapy is frequently used by the traditional medicine systems of other Asian countries, such as Japan, Korea, Vietnam, and Mongolia.
+Apart from China, Moxibustion therapy is frequently used within the traditional medicine systems of other Asian countries, such as Japan, Korea, Vietnam, and Mongolia.

 Therapists use Moxa (a herb of the Artemisia genus) to warm or heat body areas/regions and meridian points with the goal to stimulate circulation through the points and promote a better flow of blood and Qi (Life Force Energy).